hdShang/arxiv-daily/docs/cs-CV/2025-06-11/papers/250609699v1-chip-a-multi-sensor-dataset-for-6d-pose-estimation-of-chairs-in-indu.md

 ---
 layout: default
-title: CHIP: A multi-sensor dataset for 6D pose estimation of chairs in industrial settings
+title: "CHIP: A multi-sensor dataset for 6D pose estimation of chairs in industrial settings"
 ---

 # CHIP: A multi-sensor dataset for 6D pose estimation of chairs in industrial settings